agardelein/textoter/README.md

 # textoter
-A stupid application to send sms with smsd (smstools)
+A stupid application to send sms using bluetooth

 # Install and run
-Drop textoter.py and textoter.glade in a directory, chdir to it and then ./textoter.py
+Drop textoter.py, bt.py and textoter.glade in a directory, chdir to it and then ./textoter.py

+# Dependencies
+Use D-BUS and OBEX.